Resistance In/Of the Classroom

 Palmerino, Gregory.
 "Opinion: Teaching Bartleby to Write--Passive Resistance and Technology's Place in the Composition Classroom."
 College English 73.3 (2011): 283-302.

 Xavier would like to improve the closing paragraph (sentences 27–32) by replacing sentence 32.
-Which of the following could best replace sentence 32 and help strengthen this paper’s closing?
+Which of the following could best replace sentence 32 and help strengthen this paper’s closing?or

-What change should be made in sentence 15?
+What change should be made in sentence 15?and essay prompts such as

 F Insert a comma after Buntline